-In the original approval alternative street standards to street grade was approved.
-As shown on the street section provided, Lone Oak Road will have a 13% street grade.
-One Avenue (Beta Court) will have a 14.83% street grade, and Two Avenue (Alpha Avenue) will have a 15% street grade.
+Street Grade: As shown on the street section provided, Lone Oak Road will have a 13% street grade.
+Beta Court will have a 14.83% street grade, and Alpha Avenue will have a 13% street grade.
 Due to the topography of the site and the proposed street alignments with existing streets, along with required stub street connections, these proposed streets within the subdivision exceed the street grade allowed.
 The applicant's engineer has provided a detailed memo address the alternative street standard criteria.
+Alternative street standards were approved with the original subdivision approval.
 See attached memo dated May 16, 2019.